10 Best Catalog Racks Reference Racks

 Feature Tradeoffs

 Material quality also varies.
 Polypropylene pockets resist tearing and curling over time, while steel wire or metal bases outlast plastic frames under daily use.
-In high-touch environments, metal construction pays off in longevity even if the upfront profile looks similar.
+In high-touch environments, metal construction pays off in longevity even when the upfront profile looks similar.

-Installation and Setup Considerations
+Installation and Setup

 Maintenance and Longevity